CHAPTER SIXTEEN Victoria:- Branches of the family-tree

 William Cassidy, the first born of Thomas and Caroline was an original selector in the Apsley district.
 Apparently William selected his land at Bringalbert South while still single, as did Bridget Hawkins who took up an adjoining block.
 No doubt the selections were combined for all practical purposes when the couple were married in 1880, but apparently the original selections continued to be owned in the respective individual names which resulted in unfortunate consequences described later.

 William and Bridget raised a family of seven children.
 The eldest William Francis joined the 27th Battalian AIF, was seriously wounded at Gallipoli and invalided home where he died shortly afterwards on Oct 27th 1919.
 His two sons Laurence ("Bill") and Gregor were raised by his sister Mary (Mrs Hearne).1 The second-born, John Thomas (b April 18th 1882) later married and became the father of Douglas, Val and Mary.
 He died sometime around 1964.
 James, the third son also served in the AIF before returning, marrying, and becoming the father of Nancy (Mrs Turner), James ("Peter"), Clare, Jean (Mrs Toomvali) and Mary (Mrs Rogers).
 He died in Feb 1942 as a result of injuries sustained when the car in which he was a passenger ran off a bridge in the main street of Edenhope.
 At least some of his children were also raised by his sister Mary.
 2 Mary was actually christened Caroline Mary in 1888.
 She married but was deserted by her husband Michael "Pearly" Hearne.
 She did not have any children of her own but as has been mentioned she raised the children of two of her brothers.
 She was well known and revered as a very saintly person in the Edenhope district where she lived her entire life.
 As a young boy I recall meeting her when she stayed for a few days at our home in Geelong.
 This would have been in 1963 some 3 years before her death which occurred in 1966.
 The fifth child of William and Bridget was also a girl, Anne (b 1890).
 Anne died tragically as a teenager in 1908 from the effects of burns sustained when her dress caught fire while she was preparing to attend a dance.
 The youngest two members of the family were both boys.
 Robert Leslie (b Apsley, 1891) later married and moved to Western Australia.
-He had three daughters Hazel, Shirley and Patricia but died relatively young in 1939.
-3 whilst Samuel Edward (b Apsley 1893) served with the Australian Light Horse in World War One.
+He had three daughters Hazel, Shirley and Patricia but died at a relatively young age in 1939.
+3 Samuel Edward (b Apsley 1893) served with the Australian Light Horse in World War One.
 It is rumoured that he had married a Palestinian girl by whom he had two children whilst overseas; whether true or not, they did not accompany him home and he never married in Australia.
 Unfortunately in his final years he declined sadly until his death in the Queen Elizabeth Home in Ballarat in 1962 4

 William himself had died in rather tragic circumstances.
 The "Casterton Free Press" of July 12th 1917 reported the event under the heading "Tragic Death at Lake Wallace" as follows:-"The announcement of the tragic death of Mr W. Cassidy of Apsley will come as sad news to many of that gentleman's friends in that and other districts where he was well known and respected.
 On Friday night last he drove his daughter to Edenhope so that she might take part in a Red Cross entertainment there and he left to go home at 6.30 pm.
 He did not reach home and next morning his horse and jinker were seen in Lake Wallace.
 His body was floating on the water, the reins being over his left arm and the whip in his right hand.
 Medical examination showed that the skull was fractured and death must have been instantaneous.
 It is thought that the vehicle overturned while passing through the water.
 The funeral on Sunday was largely attended.
 The deceased who was a brother of Mr E Cassidy of Dergholm, leaves a widow, three sons and a daughter.
 Two sons are at the war and the other has been invalided home."
 5